-Psychology Club is the campus club dedicated to serving students with an interest in psychology regardless of their major.
-The mission of the Psychology Club is to provide a social environment in which students are provided relevant information to connect them with psychology faculty at Missouri State, promote the understanding of psychology as a human science, and provide students information relevant to graduate school, career opportunity, and research opportunity at Missouri State.
+Psychology Club is the campus club dedicated to serving students with an interest in psychology, regardless of their major.
+The mission of the Psychology Club is to provide a social environment in which students are provided relevant information to connect them with psychology faculty at Missouri State, promote the understanding of psychology as a human science, and provide students information relevant to graduate school, career opportunity, and research opportunities at Missouri State.
 Most of the meetings include speakers on various topics of interest in psychology.
-Participating in Psychology Club is a great way to meet and talk with other people with the similar goals and interests.
+Participating in Psychology Club is a great way to meet and talk with other people with similar goals and interests.
 It is also an excellent source of information for anyone who is still deciding on a profession or plans to attend graduate school.

-Psi Chi is the National Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
+Psi Chi is the International Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
 Membership is open to undergraduate and graduate students who are making the study of psychology one of their major interests and who meet the minimum qualifications.
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the American Psychological Society (APS).
 At Missouri State University, Psi Chi usually meets jointly with the Psychology Club.